danielabar/meblog/src/markdown/speed-up-pg-fts-with-persistent-ts-vectors.md

       Rows Removed by Filter: 49980
 ```

 PostgreSQL is forced into a parallel sequential scan and must evaluate `to_tsvector('english', COALESCE(content, ''))` for every row at query time.
 Because the tsvector is not precomputed or indexed, Postgres cannot use a GIN index and instead re-parses and tokenizes all text on each search, discarding ~50k rows after doing the work.
-The highlighted filter line in the plan is the bottleneck.
+The `Filter:` shown above is the bottleneck.
 This cost grows linearly with table size and concurrent users.

 ## Persist TSVectors and Add a GIN Index